 Artillery: If a unit attaches to another unit, assign the attaching unit's entire Artillery value to the unit to which it attaches.
-Note the new artillery value on the Confederate OOB player aide.
+Place an artillery value marker underneath the unit to denote the new value.

 Subject to attachment maxima, units may attach to any unit of the same type (infantry or cavalry) except as follows: